marlon-schmitz-289/Notenverwaltung/README.md

 ## Description
 Small project to organize your grades in certain subjects
-Users are manually added, like the subjects
+Users can add their Subjects via the files